Male Purple Emperor on Hazel in the summer of 2022

 Other sites worth mentioning where records have petered out over the last few years are Weston Common and Lasham Wood.
 Matthew Oates used to visit these two sites in the late 70’s and early 80's, which were then probably some of the best sites in southern England.

-I've looked at other woods in and around the Alice Holt Forest Complex and Bins Wood to the west of Alice Holt and Hartley Wood look to have very good potential.
+I've looked at other woods in and around the Alice Holt Forest Complex to the west of Alice Holt and Hartley Wood look to have very good potential.
 Also Selbourne Hill has records going back several decades and at Noar Hill, close-by, there could well be an assembly point.

 Queen Elizabeth Country Park has had sporadic records over the last couple of decades, but nearby at Lower Harting Down, just on the inside of the Sussex border, I espied a female looking for sallow in 2015, and a male was seen imbibing on the ground on one of my field trips in August 2015.
 Since this time, other recorders have seen this species grounded and reports have been more common from this site.